MoeinT/AZ-104/README.md

 ## Configure Microsoft Entra ID
 Microsoft Entra ID is a cloud-based identity and access management service.
 See [this](https://learn.microsoft.com/en-us/training/modules/configure-azure-active-directory/2-describe-benefits-features) documentation for details on its capabilities.

-### Resource Locking
-As an administrator you can lock your resources to protect them against modifications or deletions.
-Resource locking will override any user permission.
-- Use the **CanNotDelete** lock to authorize users to read and modify resources, but not delete them.
-- Use the **ReadOnly** lock to authorize users to only read the resources, but not modify nor delete them.

-Unlike RBAC, locks are implemented across a scope for all users and groups.

 ## Configure role-based access control
 We can use role-based access control to ensure resources are protected, but also certain users can access them.
 So, we can create roles and assign them to different users allowing them to have limited access to certain resources.
 So with this, we can decide and manage who can access to Azure resouces.
 We can also control what operations those users can do on Azure resources.
 Here are certain important concepts to learn:
 - Security Principal: An object that can request access to a resource: User, group, service principal, and managed identity